GiacomoRapparini2/Clinical_data/README.md

     - paths.json (to specify data locations)
     - clinical_data.csv (clinical dataset containing the clinical features for all patients)
     - roi_volumes_scaled.csv (containing the volumes of the infarct core ROIs rescaled considering the brain)
-    - median_results.csv (containing the median values of each perfusion parameter for each region and for all patients.)
+    - median_results.csv (containing the median values of each perfusion parameter for each region and for all patients)

-3. **Execution:**
+5. Execution:

 To run the analysis, simply execute the clinical_data.py script:
 ```sh